WildMeOrg/wildbook-ia/README.md

 Unfortunately we have not released self-installing-executables for IBEIS yet.
 We plan to release these "soon".

 However there are old HotSpotter (the software which IBEIS is based on) binaries available.
-The older HotSpotter executables can be downloaded from: http://cs.rpi.edu/hotspotter/
+These can be downloaded from: http://cs.rpi.edu/hotspotter/

 # Program Description